top of page

 • Missed communication with clients or leads

-• Revenue Slips Through the Cracks: Leads that aren’t nurtured don’t disappear, they go elsewhere.
+• Revenue slips through the cracks: Leads that aren’t nurtured don’t disappear, shift to the comp set

-• Comp Set Wins by Default: Your competitors respond faster, follow up stronger, and win the business you could’ve had.
+• Comp set wins the business by default: Your competitors respond faster, follow up stronger, close more often

-• Forecast Accuracy Decreases: Without consistent input from sales, your revenue strategy becomes less reliable.
+• Forecast Inaccurate: Without consistent input from sales, your revenue strategy becomes unreliable

-• Your Hotel Loses Visibility: When you’re not top-of-mind, you’re not top-of-list.
+• Your Hotel Loses Visibility: When you’re not top-of-mind with your clients, they become clients for your comp set clients

-A hotel can have strong brand awareness, a good location, and a loyal base—but if no one is actively working the sales funnel, the pipeline dries up.
-That affects next month’s pace.
-And the quarter after that.
+Although hotels may have strong brand awareness, a good location, and a loyal base, if no one is actively working the sales funnel, the pipeline dries up.
+The lack of proactive sales efforts impacts the booking pace and the hotel performance.

 What Hotels Can Do to Minimize Sales Gaps